Platform-OS/pos-module-user/README.md

 %}
 ```

-It will trigger `current_profile` helper only if it hasn't already been triggered in a Page.
-You could then build navigation and check permissions based on the current profile's roles as follows:
+It triggers the `current_profile` helper only if it hasn't already been triggered in a Page.
+You can then build the navigation and check permissions based on the current profile's roles as follows:

 ```html
 {% liquid